sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 # Creating Custom Fields

-To create custom fields there are three fundamental steps that must be carried out.
+To create custom fields there are three fundamental steps that must be carried out:

 > In this example we will add a Picklist field to the Event Layout, via the Activity object.